Avenida Presidente Masaryk

 Avenida Presidente Masaryk is a thoroughfare in the affluent Polanco neighborhood of Mexico City.
 It stretches from Calzada General Mariano Escobedo in the east to Avenida Ferrocarril de Cuernavaca in the west, passing along the north side of the Polanquito restaurant district that borders Parque Lincoln.
 Masaryk is one of the most expensive shopping districts in the world and competes with Avenida Madero in the Historic Center for the title of street with the highest rents in the city.

 History

-President Lázaro Cárdenas named the avenue after the first President of Czechoslovakia, Tomáš Garrigue Masaryk in 1936.
+President Lázaro Cárdenas named the avenue after Tomáš Garrigue Masaryk, the first President of Czechoslovakia, in 1936.

 In 1999 the city of Prague donated a statue of Masaryk to Mexico City, one of the two originals made when the statue for the Prague Castle was being prepared for the 150th anniversary of his birth.
 The statue was placed in the roundabout at the intersection of Av.
 Presidente Masaryk and Arquímedes on 28 October 2000, on the Czechoslovak National Day.